GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 }
 EOF
 ```
-* At the end of the smoke test with the TGI server, close the port forward for 8080.
+* At the end of the smoke test with the TGI server, stop port forwarding by using Ctrl-C on the original terminal.

 5. Verify the frontend chat interface is setup:
- * Verify the service exists: `kubectl get services rag-frontend -n <namespace>`
+ * Verify the service exists: `kubectl get services rag-frontend -n $NAMESPACE`
- * Verify the deployment exists: `kubectl get deployments rag-frontend -n <namespace>` & ensure the deployment is in `READY` state.
+ * Verify the deployment exists: `kubectl get deployments rag-frontend -n $NAMESPACE` & ensure the deployment is in `READY` state.

 ### Vector Embeddings for Dataset